Difficult words: glossary for young entrepreneurs

 - Starting

 You are young and want to start a business.
 You have already heard and read a lot about it.
 But some words are new: what do they actually mean?
-This glossary will help you know exactly what we mean by words such as sole proprietorship and turnover tax.
+This glossary will help you know exactly what we mean by words such as eenmanszaak and liability.

-It was 13-year-old entrepreneur Max van de Kelft who pointed out to us that entrepreneurship goes hand in hand with difficult words.
-Especially if you start your own business at a young age, you often run into terms that you have never heard before.
-“I found information especially for young entrepreneurs, but I also saw difficult words.
+Starting your own business when you are young also means learning about words you had never heard before.
+That is how it was for young entrepreneur Max van de Kelft: “I did find information especially for young entrepreneurs, but I also saw difficult words.
 To properly understand the information about starting a company, a list with all the difficult words and their explanations would help.”
-So, here is a glossary for young entrepreneurs.

 Glossary